While it is good to know where you stand when it comes to your individual salary, a better number to look at will be your household income.

 The Household Income of an Average Singaporean: Where Do You Stand?

-The average monthly household income is $10,832 (average = total sum divided by the total number of households).
+The average monthly resident-employed household income is $13,124 (average = total sum divided by the total number of households).

 Median Household Monthly Income per Person

-It could be inaccurate if we were to look at median household monthly income alone since there are a different number of members in a household.
+It could be inaccurate if we were to look at the median household monthly income alone since household sizes vary.

 As such, another method is to look at the median household income per person.